 The Kehillah School for Early Learning is governed by the rules and regulations of the Office of Children and Family Services, which oversees teacher ratios, health and program plans, safety measures, and much more.
 We are licensed as a year round, twelve-hour day program.

 Kehillah families are invited to participate as members of Temple Israel’s congregation.
-Please check with our director, Anita Aronoff, to learn the details of our Temple Membership Benefit.
+Please check with Executive Director, Anita Aronoff, to learn the details of our Temple Membership Benefit.

 Every Friday, our Kehillah School children gather in the Temple Israel Sanctuary for Shabbat where members of our clergy team lead them in joyous song and dance.
 The children love to invite their family and friends of all faiths and backgrounds to join in this weekly celebration of the happy achievements of our school children and of course, singing and dancing to signify the end of another week.

 Temple Israel welcomes all Kehillah families throughout the year by offering specifically designed programs for Kehillah-aged children.
 For instance, Temple Israel offers special high holiday services for young families with Kehillah school-aged children.
 Throughout the year, the Jewish holidays are celebrated with special activities both on- and off-campus, including apple picking, menorah lightings, and other family-friendly celebrations.

 Kehillah and Temple Israel provide welcoming environments for all levels of Jewish practice and knowledge, and all family and friends of differing backgrounds and traditions are warmly welcomed at our services and activities.

 Temple Israel has a rich history of celebrating the joys, achievements, and milestones of guiding children from babyhood at 6 weeks to early childhood at 6 years old.